ievapudz/Course_Work/README.md

 - [ ] Count how many proteins are found in NCBI database (from organisms in the given `temperature_data.tsv` database).
 - [x] Download proteomes to HPC.
 - [x] Make rainbow-coloured ROC curves.
+- [ ] Generate 003 embeddings (mean) for 10-30 proportions of the training set (remaining, currently running 10-16).
+- [ ] Generate 003 embeddings (mean) for 3-7 proportions of the validation set (remaining, currently running 3-4).
+- [ ] Generate 003 embeddings (mean) for 1-8 proportions of the testing set.

 ## References